graphhopper/directions-api/routing.md

 Parameter   | Default | Description
 :-----------|:--------|:-----------
 point       | -       | Specifiy multiple points for which the route should be calculated.
-The order is important.
+The order "latitude,longitude" is important.
 Specify at least two points.
 The maximum number depends on the selected package. locale      | en      | The locale of the resulting turn instructions.
 E.g. `pt_PT` for Portuguese or `de` for German. optimize    | `false` | If `false` the order of the locations will be identical to the order of the point parameters.
 If you have more than 2 points you can set this optimize parameter to `true` and the points will be sorted regarding the minimum overall time - e.g. suiteable for sightseeing tours or salesman.
 Keep in mind that the location limit of the [Route Optimization API](./route-optimization.md) applies and the [credit costs](FAQ.md#what-is-one-credit) are higher!
 Note to all customers with a self-hosted license: this parameter is only available if your package includes the Route Optimization API. instructions| `true`  | If instruction should be calculated and returned